 - Passion (flow, where peak performance meets peak engagement; second longest lasting)

-- Higher purpose (being part of something bigger than has meaning to you; longest lasting)
+- Higher purpose (being part of something bigger that resonates with you; longest lasting)

 Instead, it would make sense to do the opposite and start with the higher purpose.